-Presenters also include staff from our 10 museum partners and our Advisory Committee members who have co-developed our Inclusive Museum toolkit, launching at this event, who will speak to their experiences, successes and struggles in delivering projects to build a more diverse and inclusive museum culture at their sites.
-They are:
+Presenters also included staff from our 10 museum partners, and our Advisory Committee members, who have co-developed our Inclusive Museums 2025 Practicioner's Guide, who spoke to their experiences, successes and struggles in delivering projects to build a more diverse and inclusive museum culture at their sites:

 Our Advisory Committee: